 In a large bowl, add the drained and rinsed black beans.
 Mash with a potato masher (or fork) until most of the beans are a paste.
 Leave about 1/4 of the beans whole.

-Using about 1/2 cup per burger, shape into a burger patty shape about 3/4 inch thick, and place on the prepared baking sheet.
+Using about 1/2 cup per burger, shape into burger patty shapes about 3/4 inch thick.

 - These burgers freeze well.
 Simply wrap individual burgers in tin foil and place in a large ziplock bag.